wso2/docs-mi/en/docs/get-started/quick-start-guide.md

       </details>

       It also contains the following two files in the metadata folder.

-    !!!
-Tip
+    !!! info
         This data is used later in this guide by the API management runtime to generate the managed API proxy.

       <table>
           <tr>
               <th>